People want to feel happy at work. This isn’t breaking news, and in fact, we’ve written about employee happiness a lot on this blog.

 If you’re making mental health benefits a priority, it may be worth considering that type of coverage when selecting insurance plans to offer your employees.

-However, there are plenty of ways to support mental health at work beyond the insurance plans you offer.
+While medical coverage plans are important and impactful, there are also plenty of ways to support mental health at work beyond the insurance plans you offer.

 Employee Assistance Program (EAP)